Learn · Accounting & bookkeeping

 Match the bank deposit against the clearing account

-When Amazon's deposit appears in your QuickBooks bank feed, you don't categorize it as income — you transfer it out of the Amazon Clearing account.
+When Amazon's deposit appears in your QuickBooks bank feed, you don't categorize it as income.
+You transfer it out of the Amazon Clearing account.
 In the bank feed, record the deposit as a transfer from Amazon Clearing (or match it to the journal you posted).
 This moves the cash from clearing into your real bank balance and leaves the clearing account net of that payout.

 The reconciliation check is simple: after you've posted the settlement journal and matched the deposit, your Amazon Clearing account should return to zero for that payout.
-If it doesn't, something is off — usually the settlement period spans the deposit date, a fee category is missing, or sales tax was handled differently than expected.
+If it doesn't, something is off.
+Usually the settlement period spans the deposit date, a fee category is missing, or sales tax was handled differently than expected.
 A non-zero clearing balance is your early-warning signal that the books don't tie.

 One discipline pays off here: post the settlement journal from the totals on Amazon's settlement report, and require that the report's own lines sum to the reported total before you book anything.
 If the settlement doesn't add up, the deposit won't either, and reconciling backwards from a netted bank line is far slower than catching the discrepancy at the source.
-Treat the settlement report — not the bank feed — as the source of truth for what you earned.
+Treat the settlement report, not the bank feed, as the source of truth for what you earned.

 Run the bank reconciliation and verify against the 1099-K

-With settlements journaled and deposits matched, run QuickBooks' standard monthly bank reconciliation under the Reconcile tool: enter the bank statement's ending balance and date, then tick off the transactions — including your Amazon deposits — until the difference is $0.00.
+With settlements journaled and deposits matched, run QuickBooks' standard monthly bank reconciliation under the Reconcile tool: enter the bank statement's ending balance and date, then tick off the transactions, including your Amazon deposits, until the difference is $0.00.
 Because each Amazon deposit was matched to a settlement journal, the bank side ties out cleanly with no mystery income.

-Finally, sanity-check across the year.
+Then sanity-check across the year.
 Your total Gross Product Sales in QuickBooks should reconcile to the gross figure on Amazon's 1099-K, allowing for documented differences like sales tax and payout timing at year-end.
-Doing this end-to-end by hand is doable but slow; this is exactly the work BeanHawk automates — it turns each settlement into a balanced summarized journal and pushes it through the Amazon + QuickBooks integration, so your clearing account zeros out and your books reconcile without manual journals.
+If you've followed the clearing-account pattern all year, this check takes an afternoon instead of a forensic week.

 Frequently asked questions